fraudsterontop/dorkify/README.md

 ```

 ## usage
-To get results for a search term, simply use the search function in googlesearch.
+To get results for a search term, simply use the search function in dorkify.
 For example, to get results for "Google" in Google, just run the following program:
 ```python
 from dorkify import search
 search("Google")
 ```

 ## Additional options
 dorkify supports a few additional options.
-By default, googlesearch returns 10 results.
+By default, dorkify returns 10 results.
 This can be changed.
 To get a 100 results on Google for example, run the following program.
 ```python
 from dorkify import search
 search("exploit-db", num_results=100)